What Organelles Make Up The Endomembrane System

 What is the Endomembrane System?

-The endomembrane system is an intricate and dynamic network of interconnected membranes within eukaryotic cells.
+The endomembrane system is an nuanced and dynamic network of interconnected membranes within eukaryotic cells.
 These membranes divide the cell into functional and structural compartments, or organelles.
-Unlike the rigid physical barriers you might imagine, the components of the endomembrane system are constantly interacting, exchanging materials, and modifying their structures.
+That said, unlike the rigid physical barriers you might imagine, the components of the endomembrane system are constantly interacting, exchanging materials, and modifying their structures.
 This dynamic nature allows for efficient coordination of various cellular processes.

 The primary function of the endomembrane system is to synthesize, modify, and transport proteins and lipids.
-These molecules are essential for building and maintaining cell structure, facilitating cell communication, and carrying out a wide range of biochemical reactions.
-The system also plays a crucial role in detoxification, breaking down harmful substances to protect the cell.
+Plus, these molecules are essential for building and maintaining cell structure, facilitating cell communication, and carrying out a wide range of biochemical reactions.
+The system also is key here in detoxification, breaking down harmful substances to protect the cell.

 The endomembrane system is primarily composed of the following organelles: